estadaoDados/blog/wp-content/plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.5.9 =

+* Using tag slug instead of tag name is a problem for languages with characters outside of [RFC 1738](http://www.faqs.org/rfcs/rfc1738.html) URL specs.
+Transformed into selectable option, default off.

+= 2.5.8 =

+* WP to Twitter now uses tag slug instead of tag name to convert tags into hashtags.
+Allows you to customize the hashtag sent for each tag.
+* Set up changes necessary for pending t.co URL length change on 2/20/2013.
+[Blog post](https://dev.twitter.com/blog/upcoming-tco-changes)
+* Updated: Danish, French, German translations.

 = 2.5.7 =